Undecidable translational tilings with only two tiles, or one nonabelian tile: Open problems and remarks

 \section{Open problems and remarks}

 Recall that \conjref{ptc} is open in dimensions $d>2$ (see \subsecref{subsub-ptc} for further discussion and known results).
 The following question then naturally arises.

 \begin{problem} Let $G$ be a non-trivial finitely generated abelian group.
-Do there exist any finite set $F\subset G$ and periodic set $E\subset G$ such that the tiling equation $\Tile(F,E)$ is aperiodic? \end{problem} We hope to address this problem in a future work.
+Are there any finite set $F\subset \Z^2\times G$ and periodic set $E\subset \Z^2\times G$ such that the tiling equation $\Tile(F,E)$ is aperiodic? \end{problem} We hope to address this problem in a future work.

 \conjref{ptc} was originally formulated in \cite{LW} for $G=\R^d$.
-It is an interesting question to determine the precise relationship between between the $\Z^d$ and $\R^d$ formulations of these conjecture.
+It is an interesting question to determine the precise relationship between the $\Z^d$ and $\R^d$ formulations of the conjecture.

 \begin{problem} Let $d\geq 1$.
 What can be said about \conjref{ptc} for $G=\R^d$, given that the conjecture holds in $\Z^d$? \end{problem} In the one dimensional case, the two formulations are equivalent (see \cite{LW}).
 In the two dimensional case the precise relationship between the discrete and continuous formulations of the periodic tiling conjecture is not known.
-In \cite{ken} Kenyon extended the result in \cite{gbn} and proved that the periodic tiling conjecture holds for topological discs in $\R^2$.
+In \cite{ken,err} Kenyon extended the result in \cite{gbn} and proved that the periodic tiling conjecture holds for topological discs in $\R^2$.
 In \cite{GT} we proved that for any finite $F\subset \Z^2$ and periodic $E\subset \Z^2$, all the solutions to the equation $\Tile(F,E)$ are weakly periodic.
 This implies a similar result for some special types of tile $F$ in $\R^2$, by using the construction in \remref{extend_Rd}.
 We hope to extend this class of tiles and consider the higher dimensional case of \probref{problem_Rd} in a future work.

-We suggest several possible improvements of our construction. \begin{itemize} \item It may be possible to modify our argument to allow $E_0$ in \thmref{main} to equal $G_0$. \begin{problem} Is there any finite abelian group $G_0$ for which there exist finite non-empty sets $F_1,F_2\subset \Z^2\times G_0$ such that the tiling equation $\Tile(F_1,F_2;\Z^2\times G_0)$ is undecidable? \end{problem}
+We suggest several possible improvements of our construction. \begin{itemize} \item It might be possible to modify our argument to allow $E_0$ in \thmref{main} to equal $G_0$. \begin{problem} Is there any finite abelian group $G_0$ for which there exist finite non-empty sets $F_1,F_2\subset \Z^2\times G_0$ such that the tiling equation $\Tile(F_1,F_2;\Z^2\times G_0)$ is undecidable? \end{problem}